European Microwave Conference 2020

 The European Microwave Conference is the ideal event to keep up to date with the most recent achievements in the field of microwave theory, technology, systems and applications.
-Through its multidisciplinary and highly interactive character, it offers second-to-none opportunities to network and interact with international experts from the industrial and academic fields.
-High quality contributions, selected via a rigorous reviewing process, offer an unparalleled perspective on the state-of-the-art in the field.
-Invited papers, presented by well-known specialists, as well as a variety of workshops, short courses and special sessions on “hot topics” will complement the programme.
+Through its multi-disciplinary and highly interactive character, it offers second-to-none opportunities to network and interact with international experts from the industrial and academic fields.
+High quality contributions, selected through a rigorous reviewing process, offer an unparalleled perspective on the state-of-the-art in the field.
+Keynotes and invited papers, presented by well-known specialists, as well as a variety of workshops, short courses and special sessions on “hot topics” will complement the programme.

 EuMC Microwave Prize

 The EuMC Technical Programme Committee and the EuMW Steering Committee will award the EuMC Microwave Prize of €5,000 to the author(s) of the best paper at the 50th European Microwave Conference.
 An extended version of the winning paper will be considered for publication in the International Journal of Microwave and Wireless Technologies.